 Monthly Tobacco Tax payments are due on the 20th of each month following the reporting period.
-If the 20th of the month falls on a Saturday, Sunday or legal holiday, the prior business day shall be considered the due date.
+If the 20th of the month falls on a Saturday, Sunday or legal holiday, the next business day shall be considered the due date.
 If payment is not postmarked or received by the due date, penalty and interest charges may be assessed based on provisions of the Michigan Revenue Act MCL 205.24.
-Check with your financial institution about their specific ACH requirements.
-Some banks require the ACH debit request by 4:00 PM on the business day before the due date in order to assure ACH transfer of the funds on the due date.

 Is the reporting of total ounces mandatory on the tobacco taxes return?

 Is the reporting brand information required for Participating Manufacturer Tobacco Products?

 No, brand information is only required for Non-Participating Manufacturer products.